61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 Southeast asia QR code payment69% of Southeast Asian consumers that were surveyed show interest in QR code-based payments in the coming years.
 And research indicates a massive rise in the volume of QR payments, with estimates reaching 590-percent growth by 2028.

-Visa states Thailand, Malaysia, Indonesia, Vietnam, and the Philippines are the five leading countries where QR adoption is widespread in Asia.
+Visa states that Thailand, Malaysia, Indonesia, Vietnam, and the Philippines are the five leading countries in Asia where QR adoption is widespread.

 This paves the way for seamless cross-border digital payments, further boosting the system.